greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 		2. *law must be intended to prevent kind of harm for which πs seek redress*
 			* The law was intended specifically to "ensure protection of human health . . ."
 		3. *π has to be a member of the class the law meant to protect*
-			* The law clearly applies to children--didn't matter that they weren't authorized to be there.
+			* The law clearly applies to the children--didn't matter that they weren't authorized to be there.
 		4. *the behavior violating the statute has to be the proximate cause of the harm*
 			* This is at least a disputed matter of fact
 	* The situation fits all of the statutory requirements for negligence on ∂'s part, so no need to go beyond that & look at the common law standard.